AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/data-feed/index.md

 **Manage Datafeeds API**

+Use the Manage Datafeeds API to resend or reprocess datafeed requests.
+This includes the following endpoints:

 * GET datafeed redo: Redoes a datafeed request (checks if resend is possible, otherwise reprocesses)
 * GET datafeed reprocess: Reprocesses a datafeed request by request ID
 * GET datafeed resend: Resends a datafeed request by request ID

 **Column Preset API**

+Use the Column Preset API to create or retrieve the column presets used in datafeeds.
+This includes the following endpoints:

 * POST columnPreset: Creates a new column preset
 * GET columnNames all: Retrieves all available column names